Chain store: Decline

-Brick-and-mortar chain stores have been in decline as retail has shifted to online shopping, leading to historically high retail vacancy rates.
+Brick-and-mortar chain stores have been declining as retail has shifted to online shopping, leading to historically high retail vacancy rates.
 The hundred-year-old Radio Shack chain went from 7,400 stores in 2001 to 400 stores in 2018.
-FYE is the last remaining music chain store in the United States and has shrunk from over 1000 at its height to 270 locations in 2018.
+FYE is the last remaining music chain store in the United States and has shrunk from over 1,000 at its height to 270 locations in 2018.
 In 2019, Payless ShoeSource stated that it would be closing all remaining 2,100 stores in the US.

 Restaurant chains

-A restaurant chain is a set of related restaurants in many different locations that are either under shared corporate ownership (e.g., McDonald's in the U.S.) or franchising agreements.
+A restaurant chain is a set of related restaurants in many different locations that are either under shared corporate ownership or franchising agreements.
 Typically, the restaurants within a chain are built to a standard format through architectural prototype development and offer a standard menu and/or services.
 Fast food restaurants are the most common, but sit-down restaurant chains also exist.
+Restaurant chains locations are often found near highways, shopping malls and densely populated urban or tourist areas.

+Britain

-In 1896, Samuel Isaacs from Whitechapel, east London opened the first fish and chips restaurant (as opposed to a take-away) in London, and its popularity saw a rapid expansion of the chain with further restaurants around London and outside including Brighton, Ramsgate, Margate and other seaside resorts in southern England.
+In 1896, Samuel Isaacs from Whitechapel, east London opened the first fish and chips restaurant (as opposed to a take-away) in London, and its instant popularity led to a chain comprising 22 restaurants with locations around London and seaside resorts in southern England including Brighton, Ramsgate and Margate.
 In 1864, the Aerated Bread Company (ABC) began operating a chain of teashops in Britain.
 ABC would be overtaken as the leader in the field by Lyons, co-founded by Joseph Lyons in 1884.
 From 1909 Lyons began operating a chain of teashops which became a staple of the High Street in the UK, and at its peak, the firm numbered around 200 cafes.
-Restaurant chains are often found near highways, shopping malls and densely populated urban or tourist areas.

 Opposition

 The displacement of independent businesses by chains has sparked increased collaboration among independent businesses and communities to prevent chain proliferation.
 These efforts include community-based organizing through Independent Business Alliances (in the U.S. and Canada) and "buy local" campaigns.
 In the U.S., trade organizations such as the American Booksellers Association and American Specialty Toy Retailers do national promotion and advocacy.
-NGOs like the New Rules Project and New Economics Foundation provide research and tools for pro-independent business education and policy while the American Independent Business Alliance provides direct assistance for community-level organizing.
+NGOs like the New Economics Foundation provide research and tools for pro-independent business education and policy while the American Independent Business Alliance provides direct assistance for community-level organizing.